Holiday season theft includes man's ashes, family heirlooms

 - Seahawks’ Richard Sherman thrives on the edge but goes too far this time

-He tells The Akron Beacon Journal (http://bit.ly/2hd87Jp ) that he just wants the items back — no questions asked.
+He said he just wants the items back — no questions asked.
+In return, he’ll offer his deepest gratitude and maybe a monetary reward.

+“Every day since they got stolen, I’ve been remembering things I packed in there,” Barron, 32, told The Akron Beacon Journal.
+“I want it all back partly just so I know it’s not in a landfill somewhere.”

+Barron said the local post office told him they delivered the boxes and aren’t liable for the stolen items.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.